 “I agree…He is absolutely right.
 I’d like to ‘unlike’ your page, how do I do that?
 No harm intended, but it isn’t healthy to think of or practice Ayurveda as a business, or to think of making money from the needs and suffering of others.”

-I figured that if two people said it, there must many others who also feel that way…and there’s probably at least a little bit of that in all of us since I haven’t met a single Ayurvedic practitioner or Yoga therapist (myself included) who started studying Ayurveda and Yoga because they thought it would be a great way to get rich!
+I figured if two people said it, there must be many others who also feel this way.
+It’s a common sentiment, I haven’t met a single Ayurvedic practitioner or Yoga therapist, myself included, who elected to study Ayurveda and Yoga because they thought it would be a quick way to get rich!
 We get into this because of a passion for health and consciousness and a desire to meaningful purposeful work that helps people.

 I’ll share a few thoughts on this, and then I’d love to hear from YOU.
 So please leave a reply at the bottom of this post and let us know your thoughts on this topic.

 Money is currently our main medium for valuing things in our society, it’s a vote for our priorities.
 The U.S. Department of Labor’s most recent survey showed that the top areas where Americans spend money are:

 - Transportation – 15.61%